Repeat Tasks

 - Hover over the Task you want to edit and click on the Edit Task link

-- In the prompt that appears, select Edit Series
+- In the prompt that appears, select Edit all tasks

 - Make your desired changes.